lhw-1/4248-project/README.md

 Make sure that you have Python version 3 or above before running the scripts, as well as the necessary dependencies.

 You may refer to, or even run, `sh bin/init.sh` to download necessary models and data.

+## Exploratory data analysis (EDA)

+All scripts and data related to EDA can be found in e-SNLI/EDA.

+There are 2 types of EDA:
+1. `pre-run`
+- Content in this directory refers to any analysis done before running of pre-trained models.
+They involve the combined analysis of train, dev and test data, which amounts to a total of 500,000+ rows.

+2. `post-run`
+- Content in this directory refers to any analysis done after running of pre-trained models on the test dataset, where predictions have been generated.